 Partial nephrectomy is a surgical procedure in which only a portion of a kidney is removed.
 This treatment removes the tumor while leaving much of the kidney intact and preserving normal kidney function.

 - Robotic/laparoscopic partial nephrectomy: For some patients, surgeons can remove part of the kidney using minimally invasive, small-incision techniques.
 In some instances, laparoscopic partial nephrectomy can be performed with the assistance of robotic tools such as the da Vinci® Surgical System.
+In addition to saving part of the kidney, the advantages of a minimally-invasive partial nephrectomy include a shorter hospital stay (patients typically go home the next day), less postoperative pain and a return to normal activities faster.

 - Open partial nephrectomy: For larger tumors and more complex cases, surgeons perform a traditional open surgery to remove a portion of the kidney.